IELTS Speaking Sample 10

 You should say:

--- what is it
+- what it was

 - how old you were then

--- what happened
+- what happened

 and explain why this is an important event in your life.

 [You will have to talk about the topic for one to two minutes.
-You have one minute to think about what you’re going to say.
+You have one minute to think about what you are going to say.
 You can make some notes to help you if you wish.]

 Q. Is it important to celebrate different events in our lives?
+Why?

 [ Written by - Anoop Asokan ]